-In a sport that is measured in milliseconds, 10 minutes is an eternity.
+In a sport that can be measured in milliseconds, improving your half marathon time by 1 minute is a lot… and 10 minutes is an eternity.

-Most runners only see such huge time improvements when they first begin running and racing, since their mind and body are still trying to figure it all out.
+Most runners only see such huge time improvements when they first begin running and racing.

-I want you to really read that and understand it.
-Setting a goal as big as subtracting 10 minutes off your overall half marathon time will at first, make you feel like a badass and can scare you in the best way possible.
-By the middle weeks of training, those “good” scary feelings may be replaced with just plain scared, tired, doubtful and can have you on the verge of quitting.
+By the middle of training, those “good” scary feelings may be replaced with just plain scared, tired, doubtful and can have you on the verge of quitting.

-You will be doing more speed work and more mileage then you have in the past to achieve your lofty goal, and every fiber of your being will feel it.
-You will also be adding in more strength training, foam rolling and stretching to ensure you have almost no free time whatsoever.
+You’ll be doing more speed work and more mileage than in the past, and every fiber of your being will feel it.
+You’ll also be adding in more:

 If this still sounds like something you want to tackle, you are my kind of people, so read on.